ANCPLabOldenburg/megqc_documentation/tutorial/calc_gui.md

 * The **Filtering** and **Epoching** groups of settings allow you to edit how the filtering and epoching should be applied, such as `high-pass` / `low-pass cut-offs frequencies` and time windows.
 * **Metric-specfic settings:** every metric includes their own editable group of settings, such as how many standard deviations from the mean to use as a threshold, the edge frequencies for PSD calculation, or the minimun PTP amplitude to count as a peak.

 When you hover over each editable parameter, you'll see a short description along with the default value.
-Their **default values** were calculated by the ANCPLab to be compatible with a broad variety of datasets _(if you want a detailed explanation of all the settings available, visit the [settings page](../extra/settings))._
+Their **default values** were calculated by the ANCPLab to be compatible with a broad variety of datasets.

+ _(if you want a detailed explanation of all the settings available, visit the [settings page](../extra/settings))_

 <br>